 View from South of the ridge

 I have taken on a new aspect of the hobby.
 I am now a volunteer for the ARRL 7th District QSL Buro.
 I am the new sorter for the 7X segment.
-So, if you have a 7th area callsign and your suffix begins with X your bureau cards will now come thru me.
+So, if you have a USA 7th area callsign and your suffix begins with X your bureau cards will now come thru me.

 If you are not a buro user and would like to use our services, you can get info at 7th Area QS Buro home page:

-The station is still growing.
+Fall 2016: The station is still growing.

-I was able to get some antenna work in last summer (2014).
+I was able to get some antenna work in the summer of 2014.
 I planted 2 more towers, a 50' vhf tower and a second 72' crankup designated as "Central Tower".
 I then moved most of the antennas around.
 I can work a little So2r on ssb, but not on cw or rtty yet.
 Also have not got PSK operational yet.
 More configurations to work out.
 I still need a good antenna for the WARC bands 12/17/30, but try a bit with tuner & existing antennas

 I have been researching my log and sending out some qsl requests for some of the dx contacts I have had in the past and neglected to request cards for, I have had quite a bit of success, even digging up some "new" countries that I worked, one as far back as 1982!
 I found enough on 80 mtrs to complete my 80 mtr DXCC & that gave me 5BDXCC